jhamlet/sake-node/README.md

 % sake [options] [task ...] [env=variable ...]
 ~~~

-**Sake** will look within the current directory, and all parent directories, for the first `[sS]akefile(\.(js|coffee))?` it can find and parse it for task definitions and then invoke the task passed on the command-line.
-If no task is given, it will try to invoke the task named `default`.

 ### Sake Command-Line Options

 ~~~
 -f, --sakefile PATH      Specify PATH to Sakefile to run instead of searching for one.
+-T, --tasks              List tasks with descriptions and exit.
+-P, --prerequisites      List tasks and their prerequisites and exit.
+-d, --debug              Enable additional debugging output.
--T, --tasks                List tasks with descriptions -v, --verbose              Log message to standard output.
+-v, --verbose            Log messages to standard output.
--V, --version              Print the version of sake -h, --help                 Print this help information
+-V, --version            Print the version of sake and exit.
+-h, --help               Print this help information and exit.
 ~~~

 ### Stitch Specific Options ###

 ~~~
 -o, --outfile PATH       Save Stitch output to file PATH.
 -F, --force              If outputing to a file, overwrite any existing file.
 -N, --no-minify          Set Stitch minification flag to false.
---stitch-temp-dir [PATH]   Directory to use for temporary files
+--stitch-temp-dir PATH   Directory to use for temporary files
 ~~~

+**Sake** will look within the current directory, and then all parent directories from there, for the first `/^[sS]akefile(\.(js|coffee))?$/` it can find.
+Then it will parse it for task definitions and invoke the task passed on the command-line.
+If no task is given, it will try to invoke the task named `default`.

+If additional arguments in the form of `[VARIABLE_NAME]=[VALUE]` are given on the command-line, **Saké** will set an environment variable `VARIABLE_NAME` with its value the JSON parsed value of `VALUE` (or a plain string, if it fails to JSON parse cleanly).
+These will then be accessible through the node's `process.env[ironment]` namespace.

 Sakefile Usage
 --------------